Freeze Drying or Lyophilization 101

 It should be understood that, depending on the composition of the solution, there might be more than one eutectic point for a product or none at all.
 During the freezing phase, the product must be cooled to a temperature below its lowest eutectic point.
 This temperature may then be maintained throughout the primary drying phase.

 It should be noted that products would not necessarily have a eutectic point.
 For products with components that do not crystallize during freezing, drying should be performed at temperatures below the glass transition temperature of the amorphous phase (multi-component mixture).
 The glass transition temperature will be determined by the composition of the amorphous phase in the frozen product, which, in turn, is dictated by the product formulation and the freezing procedure employed.
-Mannitol and some other compounds can exist as an amorphous phase or exhibit a crystalline phase depending upon its thermal history.
+Mannitol and some other compounds can exist as an amorphous phase or exhibit a crystalline phase depending upon their thermal histories.

 In the primary drying phase, the chamber pressure is reduced, and heat is applied to the product to cause the frozen mobile water too sublime.
 The water vapor is collected on the surface of a condenser.
 The condenser must have sufficient surface area and cooling capacity to hold all of the sublimed water from the batch at a temperature lower than the product temperature.
 If the temperature of the ice on the condenser is warmer than the product, water vapor will tend to move toward the product, and drying will stop.

-It is important to control the drying rate and the heating rate during this phase.
+It is important to control the drying rate and the heating rate during this sublimation phase.
 If the drying proceeds too rapidly, the dried product can be blown out of the container by escaping water vapor.
 If the product is heated too rapidly, it will melt or collapse.
 This will cause degradation of the product, and will certainly change the physical characteristics of the dried material, making it visually unappealing and harder to reconstitute.
 While frozen mobile water is present, the product must be held below the eutectic temperature or glass transition temperature.

 The components shown in Table A below cause products to have the indicated collapse temperatures.